zulip/zulip/docs/overview/gsoc-ideas.md

-If you're applying to GSoC, we'd like for you to publicly post a few sections of your proposal -- the project summary, list of deliverables, and timeline -- some place public on the Web, sometime in February or March.
+If you're applying to GSoC, we'd like for you to publicly post a few sections of your proposal -- the project summary, list of deliverables, and timeline -- some place public on the Web, a week or two before the application deadline.
 That way, the whole developer community -- not just the mentors and administrators -- have a chance to give you feedback and help you improve your proposal.

 Where should you publish your draft?
-We prefer Dropbox Paper or Google Docs (or even just a message in Zulip), since those platforms allow people to look at the text without having to log in or download a particular app, and you can update the draft as you improve your idea.
+We prefer Dropbox Paper or Google Docs, since those platforms allow people to look at the text without having to log in or download a particular app, and you can update the draft as you improve your idea.
 In either case, you should post the draft for feedback in chat.zulip.org.

 Rough is fine!
 The ideal first draft to get feedback from the community on should include primarily (1) links to your contributions